 "On August 20, 1999 at about 4 P.M. the Khagra Chari district administration with the help of police personnel evicted 12 families of the repatriated Jumma refugees who took shelter at Dighinala Model government Primary School nearly two years back.
 A total of 41 families of the Jumma repatriated refugees were allowed to take temporary shelter at different primary schools to be used as the "Transit Camps" until rehabilitation to their respective villages."
 (Jumma Peoples Alliance 1999)

 SUBSISTENCE NEEDS (HEALTH NUTRITION AND SHELTER)

-The situation for internally displaced tribal population remained unresolved at the end of 1999 (2000)
+The situation for internally displaced tribal population remained unresolved (2000-2001)